SiriusCraft/course-6.824-distributed-systems/questions/README.md

 #### Answer:

 Yes.
 As Dynamo used gossip protocol to propagate membership changes, some clients and servers are still able to communicate with S1.

+## Lecture 19

+#### Question:

+Building distributed systems in the real world have both technical challenges (e.g., dealing with bad data) and non-technical ones (e.g., how to structure a team).
+Which do you think is harder to get right?
+What examples can you cite from your personal experience?

+#### Answer:

+I think it is really hard to organize the data because they may be structured, semi-structured or not structured and may come from various sources and have different semantic meanings.
+You have to carefully design the schema for them and collaborate with people from various areas.
+Once I was working on a project that did some cohort analysis using data from external sources, I came across tens of questions during ingesting data, calculating and displaying that I could not imagine before this.